-After securing the cooperation of a third international centre to act as a terminal centre, initiate a transit call to this centre through the international centre, covered in 2. above, which thus becomes the transit centre.
+After securing the cooperation of a third international centre, initiate a transit call to this centre through the international centre, covered in § 2 above, which thus becomes the transit centre.
 Check the following sequence:

-- a) at the originating end check that a transit seizure signal is followed by the receipt of a transit proceed-to-send signal from the transit centre; - b) at the transit centre check that the necessary routing digits are received and acknowledged correctly and that a circuit to the terminal centre is selected; - c) at the originating centre check that a terminal proceed-to-send signal is received and that the correct digital information is sent to the terminal centre; - d) with the assistance of technical personnel at the terminal centre, check that the number received, answer, clear-back, forward-transfer, busy-flash, clear-forward and release-guard are correctly interpreted.
+- a) at the originating end, check that a transit seizure signal is followed by the receipt of a transit proceed-to-send signal from the transit centre; - b) at the transit centre, check that the necessary routing digits are received and acknowledged correctly and that a circuit to the terminal centre is selected; - c) at the originating end, check that a terminal proceed-to-send signal is received and that the correct digital information is sent to the terminal centre; - d) with the assistance of technical personnel at the terminal centre, check that the number received, answer, clear-back, forward transfer, busy-flash, clear-forward and release-guard are correctly interpreted.